-Our exercise reveals impacts that cannot be compared directly with the orders of magnitude associated with failure of the Round.
-In the case of failure, a resurgence of protectionism, either within the strict boundaries of WTO rules (e.g. an increase in tariffs up to their bounds), at the fringes of it (generalising contingent protection), or outside of it (unilateral increases in protection) would have a cost corresponding to a multiple of the gains considered here.
-Bouët and Laborde (2009-a) measure what would be the consequence of a Doha Round failure, materialising in a worldwide increase in tariffs (up to the tariff bound, for instance).
+Our exercise reveals impacts that cannot be compared directly with the orders of magnitude associated with the possible consequences of a failure of the Round.
+In the case of failure (which can be considered as more pessimistic compared to a non-completion), a resurgence of protectionism, either within the strict boundaries of WTO rules (e.g. an increase in tariffs up to their bounds), at the fringes of it (generalising contingent protection), or outside of it (unilateral increases in protection) would have a cost corresponding to a multiple of the gains considered here.
+Bouët and Laborde (2010-a) measure what would be the consequence of a Doha Round failure, materialising in a worldwide increase in tariffs (up to the tariff bound, for instance).
 Results show that, were that the case, trade would be reduced by 10%, and welfare would be down by 0.5%.
+The non-completion will not necessary lead to such scary outcomes, if the whole process of negotiating at the WTO is re-engineered (the issue actually issued in this book).